JecerSE/A-Git--Python/README.md

 # A-Git--Python
-A makeshift Version of Git
+A makeshift Version of Git, Practice Project